jenkinsci/packaging/credentials/README.md

-# Code-signing credentials
+# Code-signing with GPG

-Different platforms want private keys and certificates in different formats.
-To correctly sign all the supported formats, you need your keys in the following format:
+To correctly sign with GPG, you need your keys in the following format:

-* Code-signing key and certificate in PKCS12 format for Windows
-* OS X keychain file that contains a valid installer signing certificate issued from Apple.
-  This requires you to be a member of the Mac Developer Program.
-Create a separate keychain, add your code signing key and certificate, and use this keychain file.
 * GPG secret/public keypair in separate GPG public keyring and GPG secret keyring.

 `test.mk` contains the variable definitions to point to those files.